 With an immature digestive system, the trapped wind can easily cause discomfort, meaning a cranky baby.

 As they grow and develop they become more efficient feeders and gradually learn to eat without taking in quite as much air.

 Some babies are gassier than others – there are lots of factors that affect how much gas your baby ingests.
-The method of feeding probably makes the most difference: bottle feeders tend to swallow more air than breastfed babies.
+Bottle-fed babies tend to swallow more air than breastfed babies.